Carnegie Mellon University

 The first is to allow students to specialize in one of four conventional areas of political science: international security, international relations, American politics, and comparative politics.

-IPS also offers a unique subset of courses focused on international security.
-IPS has robust course offerings in cybersecurity and international conflict.
+CMIST also offers a unique subset of courses focused on international security.
+CMIST has robust course offerings in cybersecurity and international conflict.
 Students who select the international security concentration will analyze the role of cyber warfare and cybersecurity in international politics – past, present, and future.
 The coursework tackles the social-scientific dimensions of cybersecurity with a focus on the implications of the cyber age for modern statecraft, warfare, elections, and politics, more generally.

 A second goal is to equip students with strong methodological skills.
 Students pursuing the MS IRP will master the diverse skills needed to conduct advanced quantitative and qualitative research.
 This will be a significant advantage for our graduates in both the policy world and when applying for PhD or JD programs.